awslabs/aws-greengrass-labs-bluetooth-gateway/README.md

 a central controller such as mobiles or tablets to process information and act as a gateway to applications and other services.

-AWS Greengrass BLE Gateway component extends BLE communications within the local environment securely across the Internet to connect BLE devices to the AWS cloud for Over-the-Internet control and integration to AWS hosted ML, data, analytics and application services.
+The AWS Greengrass Bluetooth Gateway component extends BLE communications within the local environment securely across the Internet to the AWS cloud.
+This provides Over-the-Internet control and integration of local BLE devices to AWS hosted ML, data, analytics and application services.

 ![AWS Greengrass BLE Gateway Architecture](readme-assets/ble-gw-architecture.png)